I Tried Wendy's Entire Breakfast Menu & the Best Item Was Sweet and Savory

 Protein: 11 g

-In summer 2022, Wendy's gave its customers some sweet relief by adding Homestyle French Toast Sticks to its breakfast menu, which was otherwise dominated by savory sandwiches.
+In the summer of 2022, Wendy's gave its customers some sweet relief by adding Homestyle French Toast Sticks to its breakfast menu, which was otherwise dominated by savory sandwiches.
 If you're like me, brought up in the pits of public school, these may bring you back to the days of 11 a.m. lunches and paper milk cartons.
 The stick form is nostalgic and perfect for on-the-go breakfasts and syrup dipping.
 I bought a four-pack for $2.99.
 Six-packs are available for those days when you need more of a pick-me-up.

 The look: Like steakhouse fries, but a darker brown.
 There doesn't appear to be a coating of sweet granules on the outside, which is disappointing.
 My spirits were raised by my order, including an extra stick, bringing my total to five.